Boat Grill Safety Guide – Tips for Safely Grilling On a Boat

 Two of the most enjoyable outdoor activities, especially in the summer, are cooking on a barbecue grill and boating, and there’s nothing better than combining both for a great time with your family and friends.
-And as long as you know how to grill safely on a boat, you can experience both of these past times without an issue.
-Follow this guide to boat grill safety tips, and you’ll be in good shape.
+And as long as you follow the guidelines for safely grilling on a boat, you can experience both of these past times without an issue.
+Follow these boat grill safety tips, and you’ll be in good shape.

 Types of Boat Grills – Pros and Cons – Safety Notes

 It’s important to understand the different types of boat grills available — gas, charcoal, electric — as each come with their own pros, cons and unique safety guidelines worth noting:

 While Hank Hill may disagree, many would argue that charcoal grills are for barbecuing purists.
 Cooking with charcoal adds a special, classic barbecue flavor to the meat, and charcoal grills are generally inexpensive compared to other grill types.
 Charcoal grills take longer to light and are more work than gas or electric grills, especially if cooking for long periods of time and requiring extra charcoal.

 As to charcoal boat grills, you want to buy one with a mount that attaches to the boat’s handrail or rod holder in order to position the grill over the water.
 This is so that any hot ashes or embers will fall overboard instead of onto your deck which can cause damage, or worse, start a fire.